nginxinc/kic-reference-architectures/pulumi/aws/README.md

 Grafana is deployed and configured with a connection to the prometheus datasource installed above.
 At the time of this writing, the NGINX Plus KIC dashboard is installed as part of the initial setup.
 Additional datasources and dashboards can be added by the user either in the code, or via the standard Grafana tooling.

+### Observability

+We deploy the [OTEL Collector Operator](https://github.com/open-telemetry/opentelemetry-collector) along with a simple collector.
+There are several other configurations in the [observability/otel-objects](./observability/otel-objects) directory.
+See the [README.md](./observability/otel-objects/README.md) file in the [observability/otel-objects](./observability/otel-objects) for more information, including an explaination of the default configuration.

 ### Demo Application